twmr/gerrit.el/README.md

 October 2021:

 * Add a new transient called `gerrit-download-transient`, which will replace the `gerrit-download` function in the future.
+* Add support for downloading changes in arbitrary git workspaces using `gerrit-download-transient`.

 ## Screenshots